Sōtetsu Shin-Yokohama Line

 The Sōtetsu Shin-Yokohama Line is a commuter line operated by Sotetsu between Nishiya Station on the Sōtetsu Main Line to Shin-Yokohama Station.
 Sōtetsu has put its company names as a formal part of the line names, which is a first for the company.

-It is a part of the Eastern Kanagawa Line railway strategic plan for improving the rail network connectivity of Kanagawa Prefecture.
+It is a part of the Eastern Kanagawa Rail Link strategic plan for improving the rail network connectivity of Kanagawa Prefecture.
 The rail infrastructures of this line are maintained by the Japan Railway Construction, Transport and Technology Agency (JRTT).
 Sōtetsu collects the operation revenue and pays JRTT for using the rail infrastructures, then JRTT use this payment to maintain the infrastructures and reimburse the loan for the construction of this line.

 The Sōtetsu Shin-Yokohama Line opened on 30 November 2019 and the extension to Shin-Yokohama opened on 18 March 2023.

 Summary

 Sōtetsu Main Line and Sōtetsu Izumino Line trains operates through services with JR East via Hazawa Yokohama Kokudai; and planned through service with Tōkyū, Toei Subway Lines via Hiyoshi.
 The former is named the Sōtetsu JR Link Line.
-Moreover, Sōtetsu has been promoting the project as the "Metropolitan Direct Linkage Project" (都心直通プロジェクト), as the link will enable connection from eastern Kanagawa into central Tokyo, and further north towards Saitama.
+Moreover, Sōtetsu has been promoting the project as the "Metropolitan Through Service Project" (都心直通プロジェクト), as the link will enable connection from eastern Kanagawa into central Tokyo, and further north towards Saitama.

 The new facilities at Shin-Yokohama Station are jointly operated by Sōtetsu and Tōkyū.
 This is the first case for both operators to have a station with direct connections to the Shinkansen.

 Routes and services

 Through service to/from Tōkyū

-Tōkyū through service trains will enter the Tōkyū Line network from Shin-Yokohama, and continue towards Shibuya via the Tōkyū Tōyoko Line or Meguro via Tōkyū Meguro Line.
+Tōkyū through service trains enter the Tōkyū Line network from Shin-Yokohama, and continue towards Shibuya via the Tōkyū Tōyoko Line or Meguro via Tōkyū Meguro Line.
+Trains from Ebina run to the Meguro Line as express trains, while trains from Shōnandai station on the Izumino Line run onto the Toyoko Line.